Xunnel/xunnel/account_xunnel/README.rst

 - Sync the accounts or banks that you need in the company.
 - Copy the token of the company.
 - Go to Accounting/Configuration/Settings then Xunnel Configuration and paste the token in Xunnel Token.
-- Press the button "Sync Providers & Journals".
+- Press the button "Synchronize banks & account".

 .. figure:: account_xunnel/static/description/xunnel-config.jpeg